-(Dollars in thousands) December 31, 2018 December 31, 2017 Allowance for loan losses - beginning of period \$ 9,267 \$ 8,902 Net loans recovered during period (892) (341) (Recovery of provision) provision for credit loss (1,764) 24 Allowance for loan losses - end of period 8,395 9,267 Loans outstanding at period-end 587,933 601,351 ALLL as % of loans at period-end 1.43% 1.54% Nonaccrual loans 12,052 5,296 Accruing restructured loans 3,832 6,084 Loans, past due 90 days or more, still accruing 485 Total non-performing loans 15,884 11,865 ALLL as % of nonperforming loans 52.85% 78.10% Impaired loans 18,683 14,790 Classified loans not considered impaired 34 12,521 Total classified and impaired loans \$ 18,717 \$ 27,311 ALLL as % of classified loans 44.85% 33.93%
+(In thousands) December 31, 2019 December 31, 2018 Allowance for loan losses ("ALLL") - beginning of period \$8,395 \$9,267 Net loans charged-off (recovered) during period 507 (892) Provision (recovery of provision) for credit loss 20 (1,764) Allowance for loan losses - end of period 7,908 8,395 Loans outstanding at period-end 597,374 587,933 ALLL as % of loans at period-end 1.33% 1.43% Nonaccrual loans 11,697 12,052 Accruing restructured loans 2,389 3,832 Loans, past due 90 days or more, still accruing 386 Total non-performing loans 14,472 15,884 ALLL as % of nonperforming loans 54.64% 52.85% Impaired loans 17,072 18,683 Classified loans not considered impaired 592 34 Total classified and impaired loans \$17,664 \$18,717 ALLL as % of classified loans 44.77% 44.85%

-Impaired loans increased \$3,893,000 between December 31, 2017 and December 31, 2018 while the specific allowance related to those impaired loans decreased \$112,000 between December 31, 2017 and December 31, 2018.
-This was the result of certain payoffs with higher reserves throughout the year, and the addition of newly identified collateral dependent impaired loans.
-The formula allowance related to criticized loans that are not impaired (including special mention and substandard) decreased by \$1,296,000 between December 31, 2017 and December 31, 2018 through a risk upgrade of one significant-balance loan.
-The level of "pass" loans increased approximately \$2,789,000 between December 31, 2017 and December 31, 2018, while the related formula allowance increased \$1,199,000 during the same period as a result in part due to the increased allowance for student loans.
+Impaired loans decreased \$1,611,000 between December 31, 2018 and December 31, 2019 while the specific allowance related to those impaired loans decreased \$631,000 between December 31, 2018 and December 31, 2019.
+This was the result of certain payoffs with higher reserves throughout the year, and the addition of newly identified collateral-dependent impaired loans.
+The formula allowance related to criticized loans that are not impaired (including special mention and substandard) increased by \$393,000 between December 31, 2018 and December 31, 2019 through a risk upgrade of one significant-balance loan.
+The level of "pass" loans increased approximately \$6,888,000 between December 31, 2018 and December 31, 2019, while the related formula allowance increased \$171,000 during the same period.
 The formula allowance for "pass loans" is derived from loss factors using migration analysis and management's consideration of qualitative factors.
-The unallocated reserve totaled \$593,000, or 7.1% of total ALLL at December 31, 2018, and \$1,256,000, or 13.6%%, of total ALLL at December 31, 2017.
-The decrease in the unallocated reserve was primarily due to management's decision to reverse \$1,615,000 in provision throughout the period, offset by provisions for overdrafts and undisbursed commitments.
-In evaluating the level of the unallocated reserve, management considered our loan relationships, our construction and land development concentrations, and our loss history relative to peers.
+The unallocated reserve totaled \$173,000, or 2.2% of total ALLL at December 31, 2019, and \$593,000, or 7.1%, of total ALLL at December 31, 2018.
+The decrease in the unallocated reserve was due to continuing credit improvements within the portfolio.
+In evaluating the level of the unallocated reserve, management considered loan relationships, construction and land development concentrations, and loss history relative to peers.

-Our methodology attempts to accurately estimate losses.
-The specific allowance portion of the analysis is designed to be self-correcting by taking into account the current loan loss experience based on that portion of the portfolio.
+The specific allowance portion of the analysis is designed to be self-correcting by taking into account the current loan loss experience based on that segment of the portfolio.
 By analyzing the estimated losses inherent in the loan portfolio on a quarterly basis, management is able to adjust specific and inherent loss estimates using the most recent information available.
-In performing the periodic migration analysis, management believes that historical loss factors used in the computation of the formula allowance need to be adjusted to reflect current changes in market conditions and trends in our loan portfolio.
+In performing the periodic migration analysis, management believes that historical loss factors used in the computation of the formula allowance need to be adjusted to reflect current changes in market conditions and trends in the loan portfolio.
 There are a number of other factors which are reviewed when determining adjustments in the historical loss factors.
-Those factors include 1) trends in delinguent and nonaccrual loans, 2) trends in loan volume and terms, 3) effects of changes in lending policies, 4) concentrations of credit, 5) competition, 6) national and local economic trends and conditions, 7) experience of lending staff, 8) loan review and Board of Directors oversight, 9) high balance loan concentrations, and 10) other business conditions.
+Those factors include (1) trends in delinquent and nonaccrual loans, (2) trends in loan volume and terms, (3) effects of changes in lending policies, (4) concentrations of credit, (5) competition, (6) national and local economic trends and conditions, (7) experience of lending staff, (8) loan review and Board of Directors oversight, (9) high balance loan concentrations, and (10) other business conditions.